Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Introduction

 \section{Introduction}

-Consider the $N$-particle point vortex system positioning on the whole Euclidean space $\R^2$ with general circulations for vortices, whose evolution is governed by the following stochastic differential equations (SDEs):
+Consider the $N$-particle stochastic point vortex system positioning on the whole Euclidean space $\R^2$ with general circulations for vortices, whose evolution is governed by the following stochastic differential equations (SDEs):

-The particles are labeled by the index $i$ ranging from $1$ to $N$, with $X_i(t) \in \R^2$ and $\M_i \in \R$ representing respectively the position and the circulation of the $i$-th vortex.
-Here $\lbrace B_i(t) \rbrace_{1 \leq i \leq N}$ are $N$ independent copies of the standard 2D Brownian motion.
-The constant $\sigma>0$ in the diffusion term represents the viscosity of the dynamics of the system.
+The particles are labeled with the index $i$ ranging from $1$ to $N$, with $X_i(t) \in \R^2$ and $\M_i/N \in \R$ representing, respectively, the position and circulation of the $i$-th vortex.

-As we can see from our SDE system \eqref{particle}, the evolution of the position of each particle is driven by a deterministic drift term, in the form of pairwise interacting force with some weights given by the circulations of other particles, and an extra stochastic diffusion term given by the additive noise with constant strength.
+The circulation $\M_i/N$ is an important quantity in the point vortex model.
+It measures the strength of the $i$-th vortex.
 The different cases of circulations with $\M_i>0$ and $\M_i<0$ represent the two different orientations of the point vortices.
-We mention that the scale $1/N$ appearing in the vortex circulation is in the sense of \textit{mean-field scaling}, keeping the whole circulation of the system bounded.
+It is a very common physical phenomenon in real-world flows to have vortices of different signs.
+A typical example is a vortex dipole, a pair of closely spaced vortices with circulations of equal magnitude but opposite sign.
+We mention that the scale $1/N$ that appears in the vortex circulation is in the sense of \textit{mean-field scaling}, keeping the whole circulation of the system bounded.

-The singular interacting kernel $K$ has many different options arising from various natural physical models.
+The displacement of the particles is determined by the combination effect of two factors.
+The first one is given by the pairwise interaction force with some weights given by the circulations of other particles.
+The interacting kernel $K$ has many different options arising from various natural physical models.
 In our study, this kernel is given by the famous 2D Biot-Savart law in fluid mechanics,

+where $x=(x_1,x_2) \in \R^2$.
+The second one is given by the extra additive noise, driven by $N$ independent copies of the standard 2D Brownian motion, which are denoted by $\lbrace B_i(t) \rbrace_{1 \leq i \leq N}$.
+The constant $\sigma>0$ represents the viscosity of the system dynamics and measures the intensity of the diffusion.

+The point vortex model \eqref{particle} has significant physical importance and meanings, especially in fluid mechanics and statistical mechanics.
+In fluid mechanics, the motion of a viscous incompressible fluid is classically described by the Navier-Stokes equation.
+The notion of vorticity and the corresponding vorticity formulation of the 2D Navier-Stoke equation, which describe the local rotation of the velocity field, are powerful and intuitive to understand complex fluid flows in meteorology or oceanography, for instance.
+To better understand the vorticity function, a long-standing and fruitful approach in mathematical physics and applied mathematics is to approximate the vorticity equation by a discrete interacting point vortex system.
+The discretized version of the vorticity is useful and effective in both physically modeling and numerically simulating the 2D Navier-Stokes equation.